nhsconnect/ITK-FHIR-Mental-Health-eDischarge/index.md

 ## Introduction ##

-The Transfer Of Care Mental Health eDischarge  Specification supports the following care communications:
+The Transfer of Care Mental Health eDischarge  Specification supports the following care communications:

 **Mental Health eDischarge (discharge summary to GP for mental health adult patients) Document** –   - A FHIR Document containing Transfer of Care information supporting a discharge summary to GP for mental health adult patients..